A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

 We show that interlayer excitons in double-layer semiconductor heterostructures can form a Bose solid which is an incompressible supersolid characterized by exactly one boson per lattice site.
 This exciton Bose solid would be the first realization of an incompressible supersolid, unlike the generally compressible cluster supersolids seen in dipolar quantum gases.
 Capturing its characteristics and associated emergent phenomena requires extending the Gross-Pitaevskii formalism to include strong two-particle correlations and exclude exciton self-interactions.
 We develop such a formalism, we apply it across experimentally accessible exciton densities and interlayer separations, and we show that it incorporates both superfluid and incompressible supersolid ground states.
 This extended framework allows us to determine the superfluid–supersolid transition and explore the low-temperature properties of the exciton supersolid across its complete parameter space.

 For many years there has been considerable theoretical interest in the Bose solid, but it has never been definitively observed experimentally.
 A true Bose solid must have a lattice site occupancy of exactly one boson per site~\cite{Anderson1984}.
 Precisely one boson per site generates a particle-antiparticle gap in the energy spectrum, and as a consequence, such a Bose solid will be incompressible.
 References \cite{Anderson2012, Anderson2013} showed that the ground state of a Bose solid is an incompressible supersolid with the particles localized on their own lattice sites by strong particle-particle interactions, while at the same time they are in a single quantum condensate.
 The Bose solid/incompressible supersolid is quite different from the superfluids with periodic clustering \cite{Bottcher2019, Natale2019} or density modulation \cite{Fil2021} in dipolar cold atom systems that have been termed supersolid-like.
+We have proposed the existence of such an incompressible supersolid in an exciton system based on a variational calculation \cite{Conti2023}.

 In this letter, we generalize the Gross-Pitaevskii approach to map out the ground state of the Bose solid at zero temperature.
 The Gross-Pitaevskii formalism is mean-field Hartree, so it includes interactions of a particle with itself~\cite{Gross1961, Pitaevskii1961}.
 However in a Bose solid with only a single particle on each site, there should be no self-interaction terms~\cite{Anderson2005}.
-Here, we extend the conventional Gross-Pitaevskii approach to capture this property.
+Here, we extend the standard Gross-Pitaevskii approach to capture this property.
 Furthermore, exchanges of bosons in the Bose solid may take place with difficulty because of the presence of other neighbors \cite{Anderson1984}.
-We therefore also incorporate in our Gross-Pitaevskii approach the effect of strong short-range two-particle correlations.
+We therefore also incorporate in our Gross-Pitaevskii formalism the effect of strong short-range two-particle correlations.
+Development of a Gross-Pitaevskii based approach is a crucial enabler for further studies of static and dynamic phenomena in exciton superfluids and supersolids.